tiramon/du-map-companion/README.md

 ## FAQ

-### When i start the compantion i get an error 'UnsupportedClassVersionError'
+### When i start the companion i get an error 'UnsupportedClassVersionError'

 This means you are running the application with a version lower than 11.
 One reason is ... you only have an older version installed.
 Another reason might be if you already installed Java 11 or higher that the PATH variable is still referencing the Java <11 Folder.